fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 PickpocketingNPCHurtTimeChanceMod | 0.750000 | Modifies TimeChancePenalty when hurt
 PickpocketingNPCSleepingTimeChanceMod | 0.500000 | Modifies TimeChancePenalty when sleeping
 PickpocketingRobbedAngrinessChancePenalty | 0.050000 | penalty in (0-1) to pickpocketing chance for each time victim was robbed before
-PickpocketingStealthXP | 12.000000 | XP to stealth for each successful pickpocketing PickpocketingTimeChancePenaltyBest | 0.013300 | penalty in pickpocketing chance in best case (s) PickpocketingTimeChancePenaltyWorst | 0.100000 | penalty in pickpocketing chance in worst case (s) PickpocketingTreasurePriceXP | 100.000000 | additional XP gain calculated by stolen items total value PickpocketingXP | 15.000000 | XP for each successful pickpocketing PoorWeaponDefense | 1.000000 |
+PickpocketingStealthXP | 12.000000 | Stealth XP for each successful pickpocketing PickpocketingTimeChancePenaltyBest | 0.013300 | penalty in pickpocketing chance in best case(s)
+PickpocketingTimeChancePenaltyWorst | 0.100000 | penalty in pickpocketing chance in worst case(s)
+PickpocketingTreasurePriceXP | 100.000000 | Additional XP gain calculated by stolen items total value PickpocketingXP | 15.000000 | Pickpocketing XP for each pocket successfully picked PoorWeaponDefense | 1.000000 |
-ProjectileMaxBreakProb | 0.700000 | probability of breaking an arrow if a rock-solid material is hit QuestMoneyRewardScaleConstant | 1.250000 | scale constnat for quest reward item amount RangedWpnCosThetaToAttackMin | 0.700000 | cos(theta) lieary lowers the attack in the range [this,1] RangedWpnMinPowerCoef | 0.100000 | the power coef for a really weak soul (the stats are far below requirements) RangedWpnMinStrCoef | 0.500000 | if the curr/req strength ratio goes below this, the power is minimal RangedWpnOptimalDistanceToMinamal | 0.500000 | ratio between the database attack distance and the minimal range for the AI RangedWpnPowerConstA | 1.850000 | used to convert strength requirements to the resulting power RangedWpnPwrToSpeed | 1.000000 | total power to launch speed RangedWpnSelfHarmCoef | 15.000000 | Special constant used in self harm equation.
-RangedWpnSpeedToAttack | 0.012000 | attack mod deduced from impact speed ReadingRestEffectiveness | 0.300000 | If this value is 0.3, reading will regen player as sleeping on bed with comfort 30%.
+ProjectileMaxBreakProb | 0.700000 | probability of breaking an arrow if a rock-solid material is hit QuestMoneyRewardScaleConstant | 1.250000 | scale constnat for quest reward item amount RangedWpnCosThetaToAttackMin | 0.700000 | cos(theta) lieary lowers the attack in the range [this,1] RangedWpnMinPowerCoef | 0.100000 | the power coefficient for a really weak soul (the stats are far below requirements) RangedWpnMinStrCoef | 0.500000 | if the curr/req strength ratio goes below this, the power is minimal RangedWpnOptimalDistanceToMinamal | 0.500000 | ratio between the database attack distance and the minimal range for the AI RangedWpnPowerConstA | 1.850000 | used to convert strength requirements to the resulting power RangedWpnPwrToSpeed | 1.000000 | total power to launch speed RangedWpnSelfHarmCoef | 15.000000 | Special constant used in self harm equation RangedWpnSpeedToAttack | 0.012000 | attack mod deduced from impact speed ReadingRestEffectiveness | 0.300000 | If this value is 0.3, reading will regen player as sleeping on bed with comfort 30%.
 ReadingRestUpperLimit | 1.000000 | When sleeping, the rest can not exceed bed quality.
 When reading, the threshold is given by this value.
-ReadingXpPerHour | 30.000000 | how much xp in reading skill player gets after one hour of reading with reading speed 100% RecognitionSpeedNotVisible | -0.500000 | must be negative, how the recognition is decreased RecognitionTimeDistanceGain | 0.100000 | perlin gain for the distance influencing the recognition time RecognitionTimeKNegativeCoef | -6.000000 | multiplicative coef for negative values of conspicuousness
+ReadingXpPerHour | 30.000000 | Reading XP gained after one hour of reading with 100% reading speed RecognitionSpeedNotVisible | -0.500000 | must be negative, how the recognition is decreased RecognitionTimeDistanceGain | 0.100000 | perlin gain for the distance influencing the recognition time RecognitionTimeKNegativeCoef | -6.000000 | multiplicative coef for negative values of conspicuousness